redmejia/redmejia/README.md

 # Hello, Mundo! 👋
 My name is Reynaldo Mejia.
 I am a full-stack self-taught developer.\

+## Projects
-I'm currently working on [walk](https://github.com/redmejia/walk) which is small shoe e-commerce
+I'm currently working on [walk](https://github.com/redmejia/walk) store which is small shoe e-commerce.

 <!--
 **redmejia/redmejia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.